Can I edit my files with Orgro?

 Granting permissions

-To allow Orgro to resolve a relative link to another Org Mode file, you must grant Orgro directory access permissions.
+To allow Orgro to resolve a link to another Org Mode file, you must grant Orgro directory access permissions.

 Tap Grant Access to open a directory picker.
 Choose a directory high enough in the hierarchy that it contains both 1) the file you opened and 2) the files linked to.